FAIRmat-NFDI/fairmat-tutorial-14-computational-plugins/docs/schema_plugins.md

 !!! abstract "Assignment 4.1"
-    Which quantities within this hdf5 schema can we store using existing classes within `nomad-simulations` and which require the creation of new schema classes?
+    Which quantities within this HDF5 schema can we store using existing sections within `nomad-simulations` and which require the creation of new schema sections?
 For the quantities that directly use the existing schema, write some code to demonstrate how your parser would populate the archive with this information.

 ??? success "Solution 4.1"
-    The program information can be stored under the existing `Program()` class within `Simulation()`.
-However the hdf5 schema `version` and `hdf5_generator` information require some extensions to the schema.
+    The program information can be stored under the existing `Program()` sections within `Simulation()`.
+However the HDF5 schema `version` and `hdf5_generator` information require some extensions to the schema.

-    For populating the program information, the parser code would look something like this (NOTE: the specifics of how to access the hdf5 file is not essential to understand for the purposes here):
+    For populating the program information, the parser code would look something like this (NOTE: the specifics of how to access the HDF5 file is not essential to understand for the purposes here):

     ```python
     import h5py